Evidence (policy debate)

 In a policy debate competition, evidence (sometimes referred to as "cards") consists mainly of two parts.
 The citation contains all relevant reference information (that is, the author, date of publication, journal, title, etc.).
 Although every card should contain a complete citation, only the author's name and date of publication are typically cited in a speech.
 Some teams will also read the author's qualifications if they wish to emphasize this information.
 The body is a section or portion of the author's original text.
 The length of a body can vary greatly—cards can be as short as a few sentences and as long as two or more pages.
 Most cards are between one and five paragraphs in length.
 The body of a card is often underlined or highlighted in order to eliminate unnecessary or redundant sentences when the card is read in a round.
 In a round, the tagline (the debater's summary of the evidence) is read first, followed by the body and citation.

 As pieces of evidence accumulate use, multiple colors of highlighting and different thicknesses of underlining often accrue, sometimes making it difficult to discern which portion of the evidence was read.
 If debaters begin and end outside of the underlined or highlighted portion of a card, it is considered good form to "mark" the card to show where one has done the reading during a speech.
-For that reason, highlighting or underlying once only throughout a year's worth of active debating in tournaments is much preferred practice over re-clipping over the same cards.
+For that reason, highlighting or underlining once only throughout a year's worth of active debating in tournaments is much preferred practice over re-clipping over the same cards.

 To otherwise misrepresent how much of a card was read—either by stopping early or by skipping underlined or highlighted sections—is known as "cross-reading" or "clipping cards", which is generally considered extra-debating the source cited rather than debating one's interlocutor.
 Although many judges overtly disfavor the practice, it is easy to enforce, especially if judges endeavor to coach less experienced debaters.